fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     csx = CSXCAD.ContinuousStructure()

-The next step is to create an instance of material to build an object.
+The next step is to create an instance of a material to build an object.
 Since we're modeling metal plates with negligible resistance, we use the CSXCAD function :meth:`~CSXCAD.ContinuousStructure.AddMetal` to obtain an instance of a Perfect Electric Conductor (PEC)::